RIKASHIKI/RIKA/README.md

 </p>

 ## WHAT'S NEW
-* change useSinglefileAuthState to useMultifileAuthState
+* change adiwajshing/baileys to whiskeydockets/baileys
-* fix smeme
+* delete anonymous
 * fix some bug